I love cooking with lentil noodles. They are a great source of fiber and usually pack a nice punch of protein.

-When done, drain and rinse with cold water.
+When the pasta is done, drain and rinse it in a colander with cold water.

-Add the black beans, corn, diced red and green bell peppers and diced jalapeno and stir to combine.
+Then, add the black beans, corn, diced red and green bell peppers, and diced jalapeno and stir to combine.

 Add the dressing and cilantro and stir to combine.
 Season with more salt to taste.